 These might include opportunities for arts and creativity, volunteering, befriending and self-help, as well as support with, for example, education and employability, benefits, housing, debt, legal advice, or parenting problems.

-The services which the Community Resilience programme is currently providing are: an accredited and non-accredited training, employment support services, group conversational space sessions, connecting families and connecting elders coffee morning delivered by our Your Space team.
+We provide accredited and non-accredited training, employment support services, group conversational space sessions, connecting families and connecting elders coffee morning delivered by our Your Space team.

 For more information, please contact us on email@example.com.